The 2023 NFL Championship, Super Bowl LVII, is scheduled for Sunday, February 12, 2023. Get FuboTV to make sure you’re all set to watch it!

 Who won the last Super Bowl?

-Will this be the year the Bengals finally win it?
+Who will win it this year?
 Tune in to Fox or Fox Sports 1 with FuboTV, Hulu Live, or DIRECTV STREAM and find out!
 Or, if you’re out to save a buck, try Sling TV!

 What teams have won the most Super Bowls?